 We recognize that field trips enrich the learning experience.
 Therefore, the Cradle of Forestry Heritage Site strives to be a top field trip destination for students and teachers in western North Carolina.
 Because we are located in an area rich in history and natural diversity, we can offer School Field Trips featuring science, social studies and history.
 View a complete list of programs and their NC curriculum correlation.

 The Investi-gator is a free science journal for upper elementary level students.
-A sister publication to the Natural Inquirer, this journal is created in partnership with the USDA Forest Service and the Cradle of Forestry Interpretive Association.
+A sister publication to the Natural Inquirer, this journal is created in partnership with the USDA Forest Service and FIND Outdoors.
 The journal focuses on contemporary, Forest Service research and is written in the format of a scientific article.
 They have even included some lesson plans.